bedatadriven/QualMiner/README.md

 Exploring qualitative indicators via text mining methods.

+This repository contains the analysis code.
+The data used here can only be accessed by using *ActivityInfo*.

 ### Main steps

 In order to reproduce the code, follow the steps below: